-My kids really enjoyed stenciling their names onto these terra cotta clay pots, and I think they make beautiful Mother’s Day or teacher gifts!
+My kids really enjoyed stenciling their names onto these terra cotta clay pots (ours were just over 4 inches tall).
+I think they make beautiful Mother’s Day or teacher gifts!

 The idea for this project came when Blueprint Social sent us some Mod Podge Washout* and Apple Barrel paint*, as well as letter stencils* and three foam spouncers* to play with.
 I had the pots left over from another project, and they seemed perfect for the spring paint colors.
 The kids are still deciding whether they want to use the pots for flowers or if they want to keep their crayons on them.
 I suspect crayons will win.
 My kids love their craft supplies, and they know they get to plant seeds in our raised garden outside!

 *These links are affiliate links, and I may earn a small commission at no cost to you if you use them to make any purchase.
 Thank you for supporting my site!

 We started off with our terra cotta pots and the supplies pictured above.
 My kids were anxious to get started, but they actually decided to wait until we had a couple friends over who could join in on the fun!

 The supplies were pretty easy for my independence-minded kids to use on their own!
 Five-year-old Johnny held the stencils in place for seven-year-old Emma.
 Here is her first letter:

 The stencils come four per sheet, but they are easier to work with if you cut them in four.
 We learned that you want to make sure you have a medium amount of paint on the sponge spouncer, but having too little is better than too much.
 You also want to make sure your spouncer is pretty dry after you wash the paint off it – otherwise it can make letters look messy.
 If you mess up a letter you can wipe the paint off while it is still wet and start over.
 Apple Barrel paint is an all-purpose acrylic craft paint that cleans up with soap and water while wet.